One great interview (see my chat with artist and author Sallie Latch) deserves another!

 Making Adventure Happen

-Rather than go to university and get dumped into a corporate cubicle, Nik turned to music and started learning guitar.
+Rather than go to university and get stuck in a job he didn’t enjoy, Nik turned to music and started learning guitar.
 He became good enough at guitar as a teenager to teach lessons.
 Rather than blow the money as most guys his age would, he saved as much as possible.

 By the age of 17, he had managed to save an impressive $30K.
 He left Australia for Los Angeles to embrace his dreams of becoming a rock star.
 Like many who attempt the same, he didn’t know what Los Angeles had in store for him; he only had his dreams.